Joint instability as the cause of nerve pain – Treatment of neuralgia

 The ability of peripheral nerves (and also ligaments) to stretch and slide is of paramount importance to maintain ideal neural function.
 Like ligaments, nerves can stretch to a certain degree.
 When a nerve becomes sensitized, meaning injured and neurogenic inflammation sets in, the nerve is no longer stretchable and will produce severe stinging pain when stretched even a little.
 In the office, when a patient asks on the first visit, “Please don’t move my leg, or touch these specific spots because they are so sensitive,” we know that a neurogenic inflammation in some of the nerves is present.
 Healthy nerves do not elicit pain with normal movement.
 When a nerve is irritated with normal movements or pressure, you know that the nerve is experiencing neurogenic inflammation.

 There are many nerve syndromes, such as carpal tunnel syndrome, that clearly involve entrapment of a certain nerve.
 The median nerve which supplies many of the muscles and sensations in the hand resides in the carpal tunnel of the wrist.
 The carpal tunnel walls are lined by bone on the sides and bottom and a tough fibrous tissue on the top called the transverse carpal ligament.
 The bones that comprise the walls of the carpal tunnel (as in other bony tunnels) are connected to other bones which make up the wrist.
 When a person sustains a wrist ligament injury, the adjacent bones can move too much, thus narrowing the carpal tunnel.
-A key clue that a nerve entrapment syndrome such as carpal tunnel syndrome stems from joint instability is associated cracking, popping, or clicking in the joints near the bony tunnel.
+A key clue that a nerve entrapment syndrome such as carpal tunnel syndrome stems from joint instability is associated with cracking, popping, or clicking in the joints near the bony tunnel.
 On physical examination, other clues include excessive motion or soft joint end feel compared to the non-symptomatic side, as well as tenderness when the ligaments of the nearest joint are palpated and stressed.
 When these signs or symptoms are not present, the cause of the nerve entrapment is most likely not joint instability, thus a different type of injection therapy should be utilized: Nerve Release Injection Therapy (NRIT).

 The nervous system of the body is akin to an electrical grid.
-At any point in the grid a blockage or short can occur.
+At any point in the grid, a blockage or short can occur.
 Everything we do, including our very thoughts, is related to the nervous system.
 Nerves connect your brain and spinal cord to everything in the body, including muscles, ligaments, skin, and organs, providing movement and feeling.
 Nerves are primarily responsible for the transmission of communication between cells and even between organs or joints and the brain.
 The function of the nerve is to deliver a message from one cell to another cell.
 In that sense, cells can function independently, as well as cooperatively.
-Rest assured, however, the local environment of the cell takes a priority compared to the organism as a whole.
+Rest assured, however, the local environment of the cell takes priority compared to the organism as a whole.
 What does that mean?
 Let’s take knee joint instability as an example.
 The nerves in and around the knee will be sensitized to this instability.
 They know something is wrong locally and will notify the brain by sending out pain signals.
 These sensitized nerves in the area of an injury, including joint instability, are said to have neurogenic inflammation, whereby the compressed nerves themselves release inflammatory substances such as substance P, histamine, interleukins, and cytokines that can cause significant local pain.
-Nerve homeostasis fortunately can be restored with injection therapy such as Lyftogt Perineural Injection Therapy.
+Nerve homeostasis, fortunately, can be restored with injection therapy such as Lyftogt Perineural Injection Therapy.
 If the injury is due to nerve compression, an interruption in the transformation of information occurs to the soft tissue end organs such as local muscles, ligaments, and skin.
-This can produce far-reaching effects to organs and even physiological changes in the central nervous system (brain and spinal cord) including the autonomic nervous system, which controls everything that happens in the body automatically such as breathing, heart rate, and blood flow.
+This can produce far-reaching effects on organs and even physiological changes in the central nervous system (brain and spinal cord) including the autonomic nervous system, which controls everything that happens in the body automatically such as breathing, heart rate, and blood flow.
 As you can see, these types of injuries need to be taken very seriously and treated as soon as possible.

 Pain from a sensitized nerve may be treated with four different types of regenerative injections: Prolotherapy, Lyftogt Perineural Injection Therapy (LPIT), and Nerve Release Injection Therapy (NRIT).
 When joint instability is the primary etiology of the neuropathic pain (nerve being sensitized) then either Prolotherapy with PRP is given.
 When the nerve is located superficially or is larger and easy to identify then LPIT is given.
 When the nerve involved is deep and/or entrapped, then an ultrasound-guided nerve release injection technique (NRIT) is used.